 Programming and technical expenses include expenses associated with on-air talent and the management and maintenance of the systems, tower facilities, and studios used in the creation, distribution and broadcast of programming content on our radio stations.
 Programming and technical expenses for the radio segment also include expenses associated with our programming research activities and music royalties.
 For our digital segment, programming and technical expenses include software product design, post-application software development and maintenance, database and server support costs, the help desk function, data center expenses connected with ISP hosting services and other digital content delivery expenses.
 For our cable television segment, programming and technical expenses include expenses associated with technical, programming, production, and content management.
-The decrease in programming and technical expenses for the year ended December 31, 2017, compared to the same period in 2016 is due primarily to lower expenses in our cable broadcasting segment.
-This decrease is partially offset by an increase in expenses from both of our digital and radio broadcasting segments.
-Our cable broadcasting segment generated a decrease of approximately \$8.9 million for the year ended December 31, 2017, compared to the same period in 2016, due primarily to lower program content expense driven by reduced amortization for original programing.
+The decrease in programming and technical expenses for the year ended December 31, 2017, compared to the same period in 2016 is due primarily to lower expenses in our cable broadcasting segment generated a decrease of approximately \$8.9 million for the year ended December 31, 2017, compared to the same period in 2016, due primarily to lower program content expense driven by reduced amortization for original programing.
 Our digital segment generated an increase of approximately \$3.6 million of programming and technical expenses due to our new digital acquisition and increased investment in video content, primarily related to increased headcount contributing to higher payroll costs.
-Our radio segment generated approximately \$3.5 million of programming and technical expenses compared to approximately \$3.4.1 million for the years ending December 31, 2017 and 2016 respectively.
-The increase in our radio broadcasting segment is due primarily to increased lease expense due to the sale lease-back transactio
+Our radio segment generated approximately \$3.6 million of programming and technical expenses compared to approximately \$3.1 million for the years ending December 31, 2017 and 2016 respectively.
+The increase in our radio broadcasting segment is due primarily to increased lease expense due to the sale lease-back transaction as well as an increase in certain music licensing costs.